refinedev/refine/documentation/docs/customFormValidation.md

 </Form>
 ```

-In addition to pre-defined rules, we can also prepare **custom rules**.
+In addition to pre-defined rules, we can also prepare **custom rules** with the validator function.

 ### Example